-Prosecutors and lawyers don't usually pursue criminal and civil cases that lack sufficient evidence usually aren't pursued.
-Occasionally, however, criminal charges or civil lawsuits are maliciously filed in order to intimidate, harass, defame, or otherwise injure the other party.
+Prosecutors and lawyers don't usually pursue criminal and civil cases that lack sufficient evidence.
+Occasionally, however, criminal charges or civil lawsuits are maliciously filed.
+This is done to intimidate, harass, defame, or otherwise injure the other party.
 In response, the injured party can file a malicious prosecution case in a civil legal proceeding.

 Malicious Prosecution: The Basics

-Most states allow recovery for claims based on civil suits as long as the plaintiff (the defendant in the original case) is able to prove malicious intent and lack of probable cause.
-But some states require some direct interference with, or injury to, the plaintiff apart from the mere hassle of answering a civil complaint.
+Most states allow recovery for claims based on civil suits, as long as the plaintiff (the defendant in the original case) is able to prove:

-For example, defamation resulting from a malicious lawsuit, such as lost business from a damaged reputation, typically would be considered a compensable injury.
+For example, defamation can result from a malicious lawsuit.
+Lost business from a damaged reputation typically would be considered a compensable injury.

-Generally, any malicious criminal proceeding that lacks probable cause -- regardless of whether the claimant was tried or even indicted -- may give rise to a malicious prosecution claim.
+Generally, any malicious criminal proceeding that lacks probable cause may give rise to a malicious prosecution claim.
+This includes criminal charges, regardless of whether the claimant was tried or even indicted.
 Even the malicious issuance of a search warrant without probable cause may trigger such a claim.

 The Elements of a Malicious Prosecution Claim